alpacahq/bkdocs/content/api-references/corporate-actions.md

 {{</hint>}}

 {{<hint warning>}}
-422 - Bad Request
+422 - Unprocessable Entity

-​ _Invalid input value._
+​ _The request body contains an attribute that is not permitted._
 {{</hint>}}

 {{<hint warning>}}
 500 - Internal Server Error

 ​ _Some server error occurred.
-Please contact Alpaca_
+Please contact Alpaca._
 {{</hint>}}